Philippines Tourist Visa Extension: What the BI Actually Requires and Where Most Foreigners Lose Time

 Do I need an ECC to leave the Philippines?

-If your cumulative stay exceeds six months on a tourist visa, you need an ECC-A (Emigration Clearance Certificate) before departing.
-This confirms you have no outstanding obligations with the Philippine government.
-It's processed at BI offices — not at the airport for tourists — and typically takes one to three days.
-Apply at least three to five days before your flight.
+Yes if your cumulative stay exceeds six months on a tourist visa.
+ECC-A is processed at a BI office, not at the airport, and typically takes 1–3 days.
+Apply at least 3–5 working days before your flight.
+See "Time-Sensitive Documents" above.

 Q